 When an acne lesion is healing, the body must replace damaged tissue to heal the skin.
 Replacing this tissue is a highly intricate process that involves balancing collagen production.
-If the body produces either too little or too much collagen, an indented or raised scar results.
+If the body produces too little collagen, an indented scar results.
+And if the body produces too much collagen, a raised scar results.

-Why does acne scarring occur more in some people than others?
-Research suggests that it is due to an imperfect inflammatory response to the acne lesion in the skin.
-The skin of people who scar tends to respond to an acne lesion with a weaker and more chronic inflammatory response during the healing process.
+Why Do Some People Scar More Easily?
+Research suggests that the skin of people who scar tends to respond to an acne lesion with an inflammatory response that is too weak and too extended.
 Genetics also plays a part, meaning if your mom and/or dad have acne scars, you are more likely to develop them too.

 Patients suffering from acne, particularly more severe acne, very often develop some amount of scarring.
 In fact, researchers investigating the prevalence of scarring in 185 acne patients treated at an acne clinic found that 95% had scarring somewhere on their face or body.1

-Scarring occurs on the body more frequently in males than in females, while scarring on the face is equally common in males and females.
-However, not everyone is equally prone to acne scarring.
-Individual differences in the immune system and genetics help explain why certain individuals are more susceptible to scarring than others.
+Not everyone is equally prone to acne scarring.
+Individual differences in the immune system and genetics help explain why certain individuals are more susceptible to scarring.